AustinHay/jekyll_website/_posts/2015-01-20-Reflections-From-SETS.md

 	* [The Unique Authentication Authority of India](http://uidai.gov.in/auth.html) -- home of the incredible Aadhaar authentication process.
 	* The Times Internet Division

-* The challenges of developing countries comes into focus: Poverty,infrastructure, education, a risiing middle class, political strife, and growing civil rights for women, minorities, and the underserved.
+* The challenges of developing countries comes into focus: Poverty, infrastructure, education, a risiing middle class, political strife, and growing civil rights for women, minorities, and the underserved.
 It was difficult to walk through the crowded streets of cities like Beijing and Bangalore, feel the development occuring, and not take notice of the stark contrasts.

 When I came back from China, I felt changed.
 Then, again over a year later, going to India with the same program and the same goals, I also came away feeling like a different person than when I had taken off from California.